Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 Collecting the results from \autoref{sec:orbcomp} to \autoref{sec:unique}, we state the main classification theorem.
 Recall that we assume that \svoa{}s are not purely even. \begin{thm}[Classification] Up to isomorphism, there are exactly 968 nice, self-dual \svoa{}s of central charge~24 for which the weight\nobreakdash-1 space or that of the canonically twisted module is non-zero.

-In addition, there is the \svoa{} $\VB\otimes F$ obtained by tensoring the shorter moonshine module with a free fermion. \end{thm} The \svoa{} $\VB\otimes F$, corresponding to the even part $(V^\natural)^\mathrm{2A}$, is nice, self-dual and of central charge~$24$ but its weight-$1$ space and that of its canonically twisted module do vanish.
+In addition, there is the nice, self-dual \svoa{} $\VB\otimes F$ of central charge 24 obtained by tensoring the shorter moonshine module with a free fermion. \end{thm}

+\begin{rem} The \svoa{} $\VB\otimes F$, with even part $(V^\natural)^\mathrm{2A}$, is nice, self-dual and of central charge~$24$, but its weight-$1$ space and that of the canonically twisted module vanish.

-We cannot rule out that there are further nice, self-dual \svoa{}s of central charge $24$ with this property.
-They are very similar to $\VB\otimes F$ in the following sense: there must be a nice, self-dual \voa{} $V$ of central charge $24$ with $V_1=\{0\}$ and an automorphism of order~$2$ and type~$0$ of $V$ with $V^g$ satisfying the positivity condition (with $V^g$ extending to the self-dual \svoa{} in question) such that also $V^{\orb(g)}_1=\{0\}$.
-Hence, the vector-valued character of $V^g$ is identical to that of $(V^\natural)^\mathrm{2A}$ following \autoref{sec:chars}, which implies that the self-dual \svoa{} splits exactly one free fermion and hence that $V^{\orb(g)}\cong V$.
-In fact, $g$ must be a Miyamoto involution of $V\cong V^{\orb(g)}$ associated with some Ising vector (see \autoref{sec:graphmeth}), like the 2A-involutions of $V^\natural$ \cite{Miy96}.
+We cannot rule out that there are further (or \emph{fake}) nice, self-dual \svoa{}s of central charge $24$ with these properties.
+They are similar to ${\VB\otimes F}$ in the following sense: there must be a nice, self-dual \voa{}~$V$ of central charge $24$ with $V_1=\{0\}$ (i.e.\ a fake copy of the moonshine module) and an automorphism of order~$2$ and type~$0$ of $V$ with $V^g$ satisfying the positivity condition such that also $V^{\orb(g)}_1=\{0\}$.
+Then, $V^g$ extends to a self-dual \svoa{} with said property.